 DREAM’s Ongoing Response to COVID-19

-DREAM is continuing to adhere to city and state recommendations.
-Currently, the first day of school is scheduled for August 24, and DREAM’s offices will remain closed through at least August 1.
+DREAM is continuing to adhere to city and state health and safety recommendations.
+We launched our 2020-21 school year on August 24, with at least the first four weeks of instruction taking place virtually.
 We will continue to update this page with new developments, and families are invited to visit this site for more resources.

-Read on for more details about our response, the first month of this transition, and how we’re continuing to make sure that the needs of our scholars and their families are met in these unprecedented times.
+Read on for more details about how we’re continuing to make sure that the needs of our scholars and their families are met in these unprecedented times.
 And if you need a smile, check out our first #ApartButUnited video, documenting our journey to distance learning.

 As we know, our students, families, and communities rely on DREAM for a range of essential services.
-As we look toward the fall, here are some of the highlights of our first few weeks transitioning to a distance learning model:
+As we look toward the fall, here are some of the highlights of the first few weeks of Spring 2020: